msikka09/GRACE-FO_L3_Handbook/source/content/grace_science_and_applications.rst

 ESAS 2017 presents a prioritized list of top-level science and application objectives to guide space-based Earth observations.
 From among hundreds suggested, ESAS 2017 addresses 35 key science and applications questions.
 Uses of GRACE and GRACE-FO data span all six categories that the 35 most important science and applications questions fall into:

-- Coupling of the Water and Energy Cycles
+a).
+Coupling of the Water and Energy Cycles

-- Ecosystem Change
+b).
+Ecosystem Change

-- Extending & Improving Weather and Air Quality Forecasts
+c).
+Extending & Improving Weather and Air Quality Forecasts

-- Sea Level Rise
+d).
+Sea Level Rise

-- Reducing Climate Uncertainty & Informing Societal Response
+e).
+Reducing Climate Uncertainty & Informing Societal Response

-- Surface Dynamics, Geological Hazards and Disasters
+f).
+Surface Dynamics, Geological Hazards and Disasters

 Sections 6.2 through 6.10 illustrate key GRACE and GRACE-FO science and applications.
 Each of the featured advancements made in science and applications with GRACE and GRACE-FO data connects with one or more of the six priority categories the ESAS 2017 reports highlights.